Mike Gesicki

-Michael William Gesicki (born October 3, 1995) is an American football tight end for the New England Patriots of the National Football League (NFL).
-He played college football at Penn State.
-He is the record holder for most receptions by a tight end in Penn State history.
-He was drafted in the second round of the 2018 NFL Draft by the Miami Dolphins.
+Michael William Gesicki (born October 3, 1995) is an American professional football tight end for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions.
+He was selected in the second round of the 2018 NFL draft by the Miami Dolphins.

 A resident of the Manahawkin section of Stafford Township, New Jersey, Gesicki was a 2014 graduate of Southern Regional High School, where he set school records in basketball scoring (1,866 points), football catches (103) and receiving yards (1,817) and volleyball blocks (519).

-Early years
+Early life

-Gesicki attended Southern Regional High School in Stafford Township, New Jersey where he played football, basketball, and volleyball.
+Gesicki attended Southern Regional High School in Stafford Township, New Jersey, where he played football, basketball, and volleyball.
 He finished his career as the Rams' all-time leading receiver with 1,817 yards on 103 receptions, with 16 touchdown catches.

 College career

 Gesicki attended and played college football at Penn State from 2014 to 2017.
-Gesicki was named to the John Mackey Award watchlist in July 2017, which is awarded to College Football's most outstanding tight end.
+In the Nittany Lions' last three games of the 2016 season, Gesicki scored a receiving touchdown in each game.
+One of the touchdowns came in the Rose Bowl against #9 USC in a 52–49 loss.
+Gesicki was named to the John Mackey Award watchlist in July 2017, which is awarded to college football's most outstanding tight end.
+In the 2017 season, Gesicki had four games with multiple receiving touchdowns.
+His nine receiving touchdowns on the season ranked tied for third in the Big Ten.